 - Select your current Wi-Fi or Ethernet network on the right and turn on Make this PC discoverable.

-- Click the Wi-Fi icon in the notification area.
+- Click the Wi-Fi icon in the system tray.

 - Select Status on the left and click Sharing Options.
 A Control Panel window will open.